World Trade Center (2001–present): Significant progress

 Several of the towers reached significant milestones in 2013: for instance, One WTC's spire was installed from January 15 to May 10, 2013.
 Construction of 2 WTC up to street level was completed in mid-2013, with work on the rest of the building delayed until tenants for 2 WTC could be found.
 Work also progressed on 3 WTC's below-grade foundations and the ground-level podium, which was completed by October 2013.
 4 WTC, meanwhile, opened in November 2013, making it the second tower on the site to open behind 7 World Trade Center, as well as the first building on the Port Authority property.
 The first tenants to move into 4 WTC were two government agencies.
 The foundation of 5 WTC was also completed by November 2013, although construction on the main structure stalled because of a lack of tenants.
 In early December 2013, Australian retail corporation Westfield announced that it would invest US$800 million for complete control of the retail space at the rebuilt center, with subsidiary Westfield Corporation buying out the Port Authority's 50 percent stake in the retail part of the World Trade Center site.
 Liberty Park, a new elevated park, also began construction in late 2013 when the Vehicle Security Center was completed.
 The Port Authority allotted about $50 million to the park's construction in December 2013.

 The September 11 Museum opened to victims' families on April 15, 2014, and to the general public six days later.
 Temporary fences were removed around the memorial.
 At the same time, the September 11 Memorial discontinued the requirement for tickets in order to enter the memorial, not only providing pedestrian access to the future towers, but also a path through the site to the Memorial Plaza and surrounding streets.
 3 WTC's construction resumed in August 2014, with projected completion by 2018.
 In September 2014, it was announced that the original plans for the Performing Arts Center had been canceled; construction had been slated to start in December 2014.
 The St. Nicholas Greek Orthodox Church's ground blessing ceremony and symbolic laying of the cornerstone took place at Liberty Park in October 2014, with construction expected to be completed within two years.
-One WTC opened on November 3, 2014, and the first 170 employees of anchor tenant Conde Nast began their work there.
+One WTC opened on November 3, 2014, and the first 170 employees of anchor tenant Condé Nast began their work there.
 In June 2015, the designers of 3 WTC scrapped plans for the rooftop spire in order to standardize the roofs with 2 and 4 WTC.
 The spire planned for 2 WTC was also canceled as part of a new plan for the tower.